What is a felony in Minnesota?

 If a lawyer urges a defendant that “the conviction will not be a felony,” be careful.
 They mean that a stay of imposition can become a non-felony under Minnesota Statutes Section 609.13, Subdivision 1.

 But this can be misleading.
 While technically true, a felony charge with a non-felony sentence will be a public criminal record.
-And that record still results in denials of jobs and housing, loss of gun rights, and other serious, so-called “collateral consequences.“
+And that record can still result in denial of jobs and housing, loss of gun rights, and other serious, so-called “collateral consequences.“

 A good Minnesota felony attorney helps you understand the consequences of potential outcomes.
 Because you need to know while the opportunity still exists to change that outcome — before it’s too late.
 And we can use the laws as a tool to help ensure that Liberty and Justice prevail.